ElementsProject/lightning/doc/contribute-to-core-lightning/security-policy.md

 ## Reporting a Vulnerability

-To report security vulnerabilities, please send an email to one of the following addresses:
+To report security vulnerabilities, please send an email to:
-- `rusty@rustcorp.com.au`
 - `security@blockstream.com`

 Note: These email addresses are exclusively for vulnerability reporting.